htoyll8/VERSE-toolchain-user-study-2025/CONTRIBUTING.md

 - [Git guidelines](#git-guidelines)
 - (external) [A wonderful, general overview of best practices](https://gitlab-ext.galois.com/program-analysis/guidance/-/blob/master/BestPractices.org) ([permalink](https://gitlab-ext.galois.com/program-analysis/guidance/-/blob/78d2d6229f027579384c39a76cf28026b03279a7/BestPractices.org))

-Wondering if the squeeze is worth the juice?
+Wondering if the juice is worth the squeeze?
 Jump to [Why this process?](#why-this-process)

 ## Setting up your development environment

-To do: link to code format and lint configurations for each language we use.
+We currently don't have any specific environment setup, but will add information here as we progress in the project.

 ## Contributing code